Before we begin

 Click on “Unlock Wallet” or “See The Menu”, either way you will need to connect your ETH wallet in order to this platform.

-Sushi Swap has the option to use MetaMask or WalletConnect.
-Pick the wallet of your choice.
+Sushi Swap has the option to use MetaMask, WalletConnect or many other non-custodial wallets.
+Pick the one of your choice.

 Give permission for Meta Mask or Wallet Connect to connect to Sushi Swap.
 Once you’re connected, you’re ready to add your tokens into the liquidity pools.